Restenosis: Causes

-Surgery to widen or unblock a blood vessel usually has a long-lasting beneficial effect for the patient.
+Surgery to widen or unblock a blood vessel usually has a long-lasting beneficial effect on the patient.
 However, in some cases, the procedure itself can cause further narrowing of the vessel, or restenosis.
 Angioplasty, also called percutaneous transluminal coronary angioplasty (PTCA), is commonly used to treat blockages of the coronary or peripheral arteries (such as in the limbs).
 The balloon inserted into the narrowing 'smashes' the cholesterol plaques (atherosclerosis) against the artery walls, thus widening the size of the lumen and increasing blood flow.
 However the action damages the artery walls, and they respond by using physiological mechanisms to repair the damage.
 (See physiology below.)

 A stent is a mesh, tube-like structure often used in conjunction with angioplasty to permanently hold open an artery, allowing for unrestricted blood flow, or to support a weakness in the artery wall called an aneurysm.
 The artery can react to the stent, perceive it as a foreign body, and respond by mounting an immune system response which leads to further narrowing near or inside the stent.

 Physiology

-Damage to the blood vessel wall by angioplasty triggers physiological response that can be divided into two stages.
+Damage to the blood vessel wall by angioplasty triggers a physiological response that can be divided into two stages.
 The first stage that occurs immediately after tissue trauma, is thrombosis.
 A blood clot forms at the site of damage and further hinders blood flow.
 This is accompanied by an inflammatory immune response.

-The second stage tends to occur 3–6 months after surgery and is the result of proliferation of cells in the media, a smooth muscle wall in the vessel.
+The second stage tends to occur 3–6 months after surgery and is the result of the proliferation of cells in the media, a smooth muscle wall in the vessel.
 This is also known as Neointimal Hyperplasia (NIHA).